-GaryPaffett is a British racing driver and one of the longest servants in the DTM series which he won in 2005.
+GaryPaffett is a British racing driver and one of the longest servants in the Deutsche Tourenwagen Masters (DTM) which he won in 2005.
+He's a DTM regular since 2003, spending all fourteen seasons with Mercedes.
+He won twenty races.
+Except being DTM champ in 2005, he was a vice-champion four times.

 Gary during his karting days